 The lake still provides great fishing and boating opportunities for RV visitors.
 Visitors can also enjoy hiking, picnicking, swimming, biking, and more.
-There's more than enough activities to keep you busy for more than one day.
-Luckily, there are also 61 RV-friendly campsites you can set up camp at and enjoy a longer stay at Kettletown State Park.
-The park is located off of an adjacent road to Kettletown Road and can be easily found with any GPS enabled device.
-Most people choose to use I-84, take Exit 15, and then navigate their way to the park from there, but your route might be slightly different.
+There are more than enough activities to keep you busy for more than one day.
+Luckily, there are also 61 campsites you can set up camp at and enjoy a longer stay at Kettletown State Park.
+The park is also located in Paugussett State Forest, which is a beautiful woodland space with hiking, biking, fishing, and boating to enjoy.

 To keep the park as close to its natural state as possible, there are only a few paved roads, so you'll need to bring some other mode of transportation with you or be ready to do a lot of walking.
 Many visitors choose to bring bikes or scooters, while others choose to make it a hiking trip, but neither is a bad choice.

 You shouldn't have any problems navigating the roads that are there, especially since only relatively short RVs are allowed to begin with, so towing an extra car isn't totally necessary.
 The roads don't have any especially tight turns, but some areas are a bit narrow.
-Make sure you have your park pass on your vehicle before entering, and be ready to pay an additional parking fee on the weekends if you aren't a resident of Connecticut.
+Make sure you have your park pass on your vehicle before entering and be ready to pay an additional parking fee on the weekends if you aren't a resident of Connecticut.

 Some of the sites are well shaded, while others are more open, but they can all be reserved so you can have your choice of shade level.
-The sites can only accommodate trailers and RVs up to 28 feet long, so if your rig is bigger it is suggested to camp in one of the nearby parks or possibly rent a smaller one for your trip.
+The sites can only accommodate trailers and RVs up to 28 feet long, so if your rig is bigger, it is suggested to camp in one of the nearby parks or possibly rent a smaller one for your trip.
 The campsites do not have paved parking spurs either, but don't let that make you miss out on this phenomenal park.

 There's no need to stay indoors all winter when you could still get out and explore Kettletown State Park.
-If you take an RV visit to the park during the winter you can enjoy activities such as cross-country skiing and snowshoeing.
+If you take an RV visit to the park during the winter, you can enjoy activities such as cross-country skiing and snowshoeing.
 None of the trails are groomed specifically for cross-country skiing so you should practice extra caution, but it is allowed.
 Snowshoeing may be a better option for people who still want to explore the park when it is snowy but who don't have the right equipment or experience to ski.